dewynl/msc-ai-capstone-project/docs/dissertation.md

 Modular architectural approaches have shown particular promise for educational domain adaptation, enabling the integration of specialized components for different aspects of educational content generation while maintaining the flexibility to adapt to diverse educational contexts.
 These architectures typically include specialized modules for curriculum structure modeling, assessment criteria generation, and learning progression enforcement, combined through learned routing mechanisms that determine the appropriate combination of modules for specific generation tasks.

+While domain adaptation techniques provide the technical mechanisms for specializing models to educational contexts, successful educational content generation also requires understanding and implementing the pedagogical principles that govern how educational knowledge should be structured and presented.
+This necessitates examination of curriculum learning approaches that can align AI training with educational progression principles.

 ## 2.4 Curriculum Learning and Educational Hierarchies

+Building upon the domain adaptation methods reviewed above, this section examines how curriculum learning principles can be integrated with neural architecture design to create systems that not only understand educational content but also respect the inherent hierarchical and progressive nature of educational knowledge organisation.

 Curriculum learning represents a fundamental training strategy that mirrors human educational processes by introducing concepts in structured, progressive sequences that facilitate effective learning and knowledge retention (Bengio et al., 2009).
 In educational content generation, curriculum learning principles align directly with the inherent hierarchical nature of educational knowledge and pedagogical progression requirements.